Board of Directors

 Founding partner of biwa|Emergent Equity, Inc. an equity, leadership, and organizational development consulting firm.
 She has been facilitating racial equity work for at least twenty years and is also known across the Indigenous Nations across the Southeast for her work holding talking circles, addressing historical trauma, and confronting intimate partner violence in its many forms.
 Vivette is a citizen of the Occaneechi Band of the Saponi Nation (OBSN); the Indigenous people of Orange, Alamance, and Caswell counties in North Carolina.

-B.A., Geography, University of North Carolina at Chapel Hill
+B.S.
+Economics, University of North Carolina at Greensboro

 Jodie LaPoint